Albertkeiv/SocksStrata/README.md

 Each entry in `chains` defines the username/password a client must supply and an ordered sequence of hops.
 A hop may specify a single upstream SOCKS5 proxy directly or provide multiple proxies with a load-balancing strategy.
 When multiple proxies are listed, they are tried according to the selected strategy until a connection succeeds.
-Supported strategies are `rr` (round-robin) and `random`.
+Supported strategies are `rr` (round-robin), `random`, and `priority` (highest priority first with round-robin on ties).
 Hops are traversed in the order they are listed.
 If `chains` is empty, authentication is not required and connections are made directly.

 Example configuration: